kiocode/xenon/docs/Tasks Organization.md

 - [ ] check is use enums with plural or singular name
 - [ ] add fly
 - [ ] convert all vec in float
+- [ ] create a single centralized object accessible from any object that have access to any component

 ## InProgress